jasmaa/virtual-siren/README.md

   - Setup Mastodon reminder (optional)
     - Create a bot account on Mastodon instance of your choice.
 The url of the instance will be `MSTDN_URL`.
-    - Go settings and create an application.
+    - Go to settings and create an application.
 This will generate an access token which will be `MSTDN_ACCESS_TOKEN`.

 ### Deploying to GCloud